TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

 launch is, the integrity concern for system launch, and why using a Root of Trust (RoT) from a Dynamic Launch may be desirable.
-Throughout this document, terminology from the Trusted Computing Group (TCG) and National Institute for Standards and Technology (NIST) is used to ensure that vendor natural language is used to describe and reference security-related concepts.
+Throughout this document, terminology from the Trusted Computing Group (TCG) and National Institute for Standards and Technology (NIST) is used to ensure that a vendor natural language describes and references security-related concepts.

 System Launch
 =============

-There is a tendency to consider the classical power-on boot as the only means to launch an Operating System (OS) on a computer system.
+There is a tendency to consider the classical power-on boot as the only means to launch an Operating System (OS) on a computer.
 In fact, driven by the Trusted Computing Group (TCG) architecture, modern processors are able to support two methods of system launch: Static Launch and Dynamic Launch.